 Choose the Right Camera for Safari

-One of the main decisions you’ll have to make when planning your safari trip is what camera to take with you on your trip.
+One of the main decisions you’ll have to make when planning your safari trip is what camera to take with you.
 This decision will have you weighing various factors, from your budget through to the size and weight of the camera.

 As an example, compare these two shots of a leopard taken in low light at the end of the day.
 Both are uncropped.

-The larger and more professional Canon EOS R5 mirrorless camera paired with a 100-400mm lens is still able to get a very usable image, even at 10,000 ISO.
+The larger and more professional Canon EOS R5 mirrorless camera paired with a 100-400mm lens is still able to get a very usable image, even at ISO 10,000, and the extra reach means the leopard actually fills the frame.

 If you are just happy to capture memories of your trip, then a compact camera or smartphone will likely do the job.